 Corrective actions developed to improve the efficiency of WAMAS are assigned to the Intrastate Mutual Aid Committee for the development of recommendations to the member jurisdictions.
-The Intrastate Mutual Aid Committee maintains a record of recommended corrective actions.

 INTRASTATE MUTUAL AID COMMITTEE

 The Intrastate Mutual Aid Committee is a subcommittee of the Emergency Management Council (EMC).
 The Committee consists of not more than five members who are appointed by the chair of the EMC from EMC membership, one of which must be a representative of the Military Department who will serve as the Committee chair.
 The Committee: